kevinguebert/kevinguebert.github.io/src/pages/2018/03/2018-03-19-sell-it-for-free.md

 path: "/2018/03/19/sell-it-for-free"
 date: "2018-03-19T21:45:00.000Z"
 tags: ["Perennial Seller","Books","Startups","Marketing"]
-excerpt: "> "The problem for most artists isn't piracy, it's obscurity" - Tim O'Reilly (128)
+excerpt: "> 'The problem for most artists isn't piracy, it's obscurity' - Tim O'Reilly (128)

 The rise of the freemium model in products can be shown very clearly on a graph.
 Over the past couple of years we..."
 ---